mattwhyy/OneMace/README.md

 **Restart** (or reload) the server!

 ## Bypasses & Limitations
 ⚠️ **Maces in unloaded chunks will NOT be detected.
-This is unfortunately unfixable.
+This is unfortunately unfixable due to how Minecraft works.
 It is up to you to detect and use the admin commands if you suspect there may be more than one Mace.**

 Otherwise, this plugin should work perfectly on a clean vanilla server.
 ## Contact